backstage/backstage/docs/tutorials/react-router-stable-migration.md

 ---
-id: read-router-stable-migration
+id: react-router-stable-migration
-title: react-router stable migration
+title: React Router 6.0 Migration
-description: Guide for how to migrate from react-router beta to react-router 6 stable
+description: Guide for how to migrate from React Router v6 beta to React Router v6 stable
 ---

 Backstage has for a long time been using `react-router` version `6.0.0-beta.0`.
-We adopted this unstable version because v6 had some new and features that fit really well with Backstage, particularly relative routing.
+We adopted this unstable version because v6 had some new features that fit really well with Backstage, particularly relative routing.
 Because we jumped on this early and unstable version, we knew that we would at some point need a breaking migration to the stable version of `react-router` v6, which is the point we're at now!

 This migration is required but controlled by each app, meaning that you choose when you want to migrate your app.
-There will however be some point in the future where we drop support for the beta version of `react-router`, at which point you would be forced to migrate.
+There will however be some point in the future where we drop support for the beta version of `react-router`, at which time you would be forced to migrate.

 The stable version of React Router v6 brings a number of improvements and bug fixes.
 Notably, the way that paths are resolved has been improved, which fixes a